9-class/8class/README.md

 checked if they are not under copyright and free to use.
 Pdfs are created by byjus except tamil and hindi and csc, if u have any queries or suggestion, Email us to 8.c.webpage@gmail.com
  Thanks for visiting
+ our app for desktop(for easy accessing, will soon be added for mobile): https://github.com/class-8/8-c-edu/releases/tag/v1.8.0